Recover Deleted Videos from CCTV

 1. Connect your CCTV’s storage device to your computer.

-2. Download, install, and launch Disk Drill.
+2. Download, install, and launch a data recovery tool.

 3. Scan the drive.
 Once completed, select the video you want to recover and click Recover.

 4. Choose the destination folder where the file will be saved.
-Then, click OK.

 Can police recover deleted CCTV footage?